Skip to Content

 Robbery is a serious criminal offense in Arkansas.
 It is defined as taking or attempting to take another person's property or money by force, intimidation, or threat of violence.
 This crime is considered a felony, and the penalties for a conviction can be severe.

 Robbery involves not only theft but also the use or threat of force.
-This key distinction distinguishes it from other theft-related crimes, such as burglary or shoplifting.
+This key distinction distinguishes it from other theft-related crimes, such as shoplifting.
 The elements of robbery in Arkansas include:

 • Taking Property: The defendant must have taken property or money belonging to another person or entity.